appium/appium/coc.md

   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
   * Don't make assumptions about a person's background, abilities, or intentions.
+When in doubt, ask questions.
   * Attempt collaboration before conflict.
   * Refrain from demeaning, discriminatory, or harassing behavior and speech.
   * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.